 Click on the question to expose the answer:

-Naturopathic medicine starts with supporting the body in its amazing ability to heal itself.
-By looking at the root causes of illness rather than just the symptoms, and promoting healing through natural therapies, naturopathic medicine is a successful non-invasive way to prevent chronic illness as well as reduce reliance upon prescription medications (and all of their side effects).
+Naturopathic Medicine is a complimentary form of health care that starts with supporting the body in its amazing ability to heal itself.
+By looking at the root causes of illness rather than just the symptoms, and promoting healing through natural therapies, naturopathic medicine is a successful non-invasive way to prevent chronic illness as well as reduce reliance upon prescription medications.
 Think of it as your gateway to optimal health.
-From diet and exercise, to understanding your body’s unique chemistry, naturopathic medicine aims you to boost your immune system, prevent and treat chronic disease and increase your overall energy level.
+From diet and exercise, to understanding your body’s unique chemistry, Naturopathic Medicine aims you to boost your immune system, prevent and treat chronic disease and increase your overall energy level.

-Naturopathic treatment draws from a number of modalities and is tailored to each individual patient.
-Depending on the doctor’s approach and patient being treated, treatments may include clinical nutrition, botanical medicine, homeopathic medicine, physical treatments, acupuncture and Asian medicine, lifestyle counseling, or a combination of these.
+There are a number of Naturopathic treatment that are tailored to each individual patient.
+Depending on the Naturopahtic Doctor’s approach and patient being treated, treatments may include clinical nutrition, botanical medicine, homeopathic medicine, physical treatments, acupuncture and Asian medicine, lifestyle counseling, or a combination of these.

 During the first visit, your ND wants to get to know you as a person, what your health goals are and how you have managed your health in the past.
 Expect to be there for an hour or more to give your ND adequate time to complete the picture.
 As well as performing a physical exam based on your health complaints, your ND will also ask you about your mental, emotional and spiritual health, your diet and lifestyle, and treatments you may be receiving from other health care providers.
 By the end of the visit, your ND will present an individualized treatment plan and may suggest further testing.

 How do I pay for a visit to a Naturopathic Doctor?